sjlid/carsParking/README.md

 Branches:
 - master - console version (completed)
 - spring - simple CRUD webapp (completed)
-- jpa - using Data JPA (in progress)
+- jpa - using Data JPA and Parking class as new entity (in progress)